Saint Julian Press, Inc.

 yes or no, to live in the mystery perhaps.

-you may be doing, stop now.
-Stop and take one
+be doing, stop now.
+Stop and take one deep breath,

-deep breath, breathing in slowly and fully, and out once again.
+breathing in slowing and fully, and out once again.

 Stop, and realize if nothing else, that you are alive.

-the same mockingbird, in the very same tree outside our window
+of the same mockingbird, in the very same tree outside

-that is singing through our own hearts, binding us
+our window that is singing through our own hearts,

 Let this one moment become a beginning, a healing,